 ☐ The previous exercise used 3-4 wires to communicate serially to a chip.
 That method is generally referred to as SPI (Serial Port Interface).
 A popular 2 wire communications bus that allows multiple devices to use the same two wires was developed by Phillips and is called I2C.
 This exercise uses a temperature sensor that communicates via I2C.
 Enter the following simple program to use the temperature sensor.

 '''

 #include <prototype.h>

+#define DAL_SCL PIN_E0

+#define DAL_SDA PIN E1

 #include <ds1631.c>

 void main() { float value;

 init_temp();